 Your name will be automatically removed from our register if your registration has lapsed.
 You’ll then need to apply for readmission to be able to practise again.

-The readmission process can take two to six weeks, depending on your circumstances.
+The readmission process can take up to six weeks, depending on your circumstances.

 You’re not allowed to practise as a nurse, midwife or nursing associate while you’re unregistered.